Hager Fikir Theatre: History

 Previously a nightclub, the theatre was incorporated in 1935 by collaborative association Ye-hager Fikir Mahber.
 The formation originally aimed for preemptive union of Ethiopian nation and its culture against upcoming Italian full invasion of the country a year later.
 The first performance was produced outdoor set at Menelik Square and dramatic performance such as Fukera and Shilela, traditional songs and poetry were followed through the stage.
-One of prominent figure and pioneer of Ethiopian drama Yoftahe Nigussie also appeared in the scene.
+One of prominent figure and pioneer of Ethiopian drama Yoftahe Negussie also appeared in the scene.
 At the onset of Italian occupation brace up, Ye-hager Fikir Mahber nevertheless resumed its underground development of the theatre, and predominantly influence the people against Italian aggression via producing variety of music, plays, dance and drama.
 In response, the Fascist government violently imprisoned, torture and kill its members.
 This actually forced to cease the movement until Ethiopian liberation in 1941.
 Ye-hager Fikir Mahber then reinstated their work and relocated the theatre to warehouse in Piazza, which was renewed in 1942.
 Since Ethiopian National Theatre rose to fame, the Hager Fikir Theatre began modernized and more popular hosting several prominent figures such as Tilahun Gessesse and Aster Aweke thereafter.

 Ethiopian plays as well as William Shakespeare, Friedrich Schiller, Henrik Ibsen and Molière literature were reworked in recent years.
 Besides, the Hager Fikir hosted rehearsal film shows on stage, especially in public holidays.